Kotlin Help

 The parameter should be added to each subsequent build.

-If you'd like to learn more about how our current incremental compilation approach works and compares to the previous one, see our blog post.
+To learn more about how our current incremental compilation approach works and compares to the previous one, see our blog post.

 Gradle build cache support